 Underwriting – Zurich and AXA score highly for using a broad definition of coal companies that includes new and existing mines, and they are ending coverage to mining or electricity companies that derive more than 50% of their turnover from coal.
 Swiss Re has already limited its underwriting of shale gas, tar sands and Arctic drilling projects and, as part of a broader carbon risk steering mechanism, is currently preparing a policy that will limit its business support for thermal coal utilities and mining.
 SCOR’s policy only covers lignite plants and new coal mines.

 Insure Our Future is calling on insurers to adopt a tighter 30% threshold for action and apply it to all types of insurance for all thermal coal.

 Divestment – Zurich and AXA score highly for divesting both their own assets and assets they manage on behalf of third parties from mining or electricity companies that derive more than 50% of their turnover from coal.
 Swiss Re and SCOR use a tighter 30% threshold and manage little or no third-party assets.
 Allianz has adopted a tighter 30% threshold but this does not include more than $1 trillion of assets it manages for third parties.
 Munich Re has divested from equities but continues to hold coal company bonds.

 A 50% threshold allows continued investments in some of the world’s most aggressive coal developers, such as Korea’s KEPCO, Japan’s J-Power and Malaysia’s Tenaga.
-Unfriend Coal is calling on companies to adopt a 30% threshold for their own and third-party assets for equities and bonds.
+Insure Our Future is calling on companies to adopt a 30% threshold for their own and third-party assets for equities and bonds.